gate-sso/gate-wireguard/README.md

    create database gate_wireguard_test;
    grant all privileges on gate_wireguard_test to 'gate_wireguard'@% identified by 'gate_wireguard';
     ```
-4. Run database migrations and you should be good to go.
+4. Run ```rails db:create db:migrate``` to create the database and run the migrations
-5. If you get mysql root@localhost denied error on fresh install then
+5. If you rather want to use root user root@localhost just do the following.
     ```sudo mysql -u root -p
    ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
         FLUSH PRIVILEGES;
     ```

 ---
 #### Deployment Summary